Woodcarving 106 (LC)

 Out of stock

 This is a real stalwart among experienced woodworkers worldwide.
-The unmatched toughness of the laminated carbon steel can withstand lateral bending and has a cutting resistance that optimises its carving properties.
-Easy to re-sharpen, you will experience enjoyable carving over and over again.
+The laminated carbon steel has unparalleled toughness that can withstand lateral bending and has a cutting resistance that optimises its carving properties.
+It is also easy to re-sharpen so you can experience enjoyable carving over and over again.

-With a barrel-shaped oiled Scandinavian birch wood handle and an approximately 2.7 mm thick, tapered laminated carbon steel blade, you can take your creativity to new levels.
-The full rat-tail tang which runs the full length of the handle provides both strength and stability in every cut.
-The birch wood barrel-shaped handle gives you the option to shape it as you want it.
+With a barrel-shaped oiled Scandinavian FSC® certified birch wood handle and an approximately 2.7 mm thick, tapered laminated carbon steel blade, you can take your creativity to new levels.
+The knife’s full rat-tail tang runs throughout the handle, providing both strength and stability in every cut.
+The birch wood barrel-shaped handle allows you to shape it just how you want it.
 The knife should always be in the polymer sheath when not in use, partly to minimise the risk of cutting injury but also to maintain sharpness.
 Laminated carbon steel will rust, so wipe and oil the blade after use.
 The classic laminated carbon steel woodcarving knives are appreciated by our greatest craftsmen Jögge “Surolle” Sundkvist & Beth Moen, as well as by generations of craftsmen with a love of carving.

 Knife Series: Woodcarving Knife